nameko/nameko-grpc/README.md

 client.unary_unary(ExampleRequest(value="foo"), timeout=0.1)  # 100 ms timeout
 ```

+There is no default because there's no sensible value applicable to all use-cases, but it is [recommended](https://grpc.io/blog/deadlines) to always set a deadline.

 ## Tests

 Most tests are run against every permutation of GRPC server/client to Nameko server/client.
 This roughly demonstrates equivalence between the two implementations.
 These tests are marked with the "equivalence" pytest marker.

-Additionally, we run the interop tests from the offical GRPC repo, which are used to verify compatibility between language implementations.
+Additionally, we run the interop tests from the official GRPC repo, which are used to verify compatibility between language implementations.
 The Nameko GRPC implementation supports every feature that the official Python GRPC implementation does.
 These tests are marked with the "interop" pytest marker.

 The `test/spec` directory contains the protobufs and server implementations used in the various tests.

 ### Running the tests

-Clone or download the reposistory, and ensure the development dependencies are installed:
+Clone or download the repository, and ensure the development dependencies are installed:

 ```
 $ pip install nameko-grpc[dev]